MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### Example 5: Create a sample configuration file

-This example shows a `New-PSSessionConfigurationFile` command that uses all of the cmdlet parameters.
+This example shows a `New-PSSessionConfigurationFile` command that uses all the cmdlet parameters.
 It is included to show the correct input format for each parameter.

 The resulting SampleFile.pssc is displayed in the output.